What Is RISE With SAP?

 What is the SAP RISE Offer?

-Rise with SAP is defined as “One offer, one price, and one contract for all bundled products to manage SLAs, operations, and support” to accelerate a customer’s journey to an “Intelligent Enterprise”.
+Rise with SAP is defined as “One offer, one price, and one contract for all bundled products to manage SLAs, operations, and support” to accelerate a customer’s business transformation journey to an “Intelligent Enterprise”.

 1. SAP S/4HANA Cloud Suite